wyjeong/TANS/README.md

 After download, specify their location on following arguments:

 - `data-path`: 5 and 6 should be placed.
 6 must be unzipped.
-- `model-zoo`: 1 should be located.
-Give full path to the file. i.e. path/to/p_mod_zoo.pt
+- `model-zoo`: path where 1 should be located.
+Please give full path to the file. i.e. path/to/p_mod_zoo.pt
-- `model-zoo-raw`: 2 should be placed and unzipped (required for meta-test experiments)
+- `model-zoo-raw`: path where 2 should be placed and unzipped (required for meta-test experiments)

 ## Learning the Cross Modal Retrieval Space